Urology Care Foundation - What is a Retrograde Urethrogram?

 What is a Retrograde Urethrogram?

-This is a diagnostic test for male patients with trauma (injury) to the urethra.
+This is a diagnostic test for male patients with trauma, injury or scar tissue involving the urethra.
 The urethra is the tube that carries urine from the bladder and out the body.
-If there is a urethral stricture (a block or closing), urine cannot flow out.
+If there is a urethral stricture (a blockage that narrows or closes the urethra), urine cannot flow out.

 Procedure

 This test is done in a hospital radiology unit, operating room, or a provider’s office.
-It is done by a doctor or an X-ray technician.
+It is done by a doctor, physician assistant (PA), nurse practitioner (NP) or an X-ray technician.
 No special set-up is needed.

-You will lie on your back or side, and an x-ray of the urethra and bladder are taken.
-X-ray contrast agent (dye) is gently moved into your urethra.
+You may be standing for the study or you may lie on your back or side.
+An X-ray of the urethra and bladder is taken.
+X-ray contrast agent (dye) is gently pushed into the urethra through a tube or catheter.
 This may not be comfortable, but it doesn’t take long.
 More x-rays are taken with the dye to see your urethra more clearly.
+You may also have an X-ray study of the bladder (voiding cystourethrogram or VCUG) done at the same time.

 After Test

-Up to 48 hours later, you may feel discomfort.
+Up to 48 hours later, you may feel discomfort, pain or burning when passing urine.
 Your urine may be a little pink.
 Still, you can return to normal activities right after this test.

-If the pain doesn’t go away, if you get a fever, or if your urine turns bright red, tell your health care provider.
+If the pain doesn’t go away, if you get a fever or if your urine turns bright red, tell your health care team.

 Other Side Effects